SRIYA-BOSE/Event-Management-System/README.md

 ### Prerequisites
 1. **Node.js**: Install Node.js from [https://nodejs.org](https://nodejs.org).
 2. **MongoDB**: Install MongoDB locally or use a cloud service like MongoDB Atlas.
+3. Use the command npm install -g node-modules in command prompt after going to frontend directory for working of the frontend.

 ### Backend Setup
 1. Navigate to the `backend` folder: